LukePrzyb/hadoop-domain-name-parse/README.md

 A simple domain name parsing program that uses distributed file systems to digest large files of domain names

-Takes advantage of Apache Hadoop to parse out all domain names from a file such as a ZONE File that can be acquired from a DNS server (although 99% impossible due to security issues)
+Takes advantage of Apache Hadoop to parse out all domain names from a file such as a ZONE File that can be acquired from a DNS server (although 99% impossible to acquire due to security concerns)

 Inspired by some work i've done in big data analysis.